YahyaZ/ClubsIn/README.md

 # ClubIn

-ClubIn is a web application created using the MERN stack and is used to manage university clubs and societies internal executive activities predominantly on the management of events.
+ClubIn is a web application created using the MERN stack and is used to manage university clubs and societies internal executive activities predominantly on the management of events. <br />
 **Disclaimer: Project has been optimised on Google Chrome.
 Other web browsers may experience unexpected issues**

 ## Major Libraries Utilised